don-han/git-with/README.md

 ## Why use `with`?
 `with` makes it easy to credit everyone who contributed in a pair programming or in a mob programming.
 It acknowledges the team effort leveraging [`Co-authored-by` Github feature](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors#creating-co-authored-commits-on-the-command-line) without you having to remember your team member's Github email address or worrying about spelling their last name correctly.

-By programmatically crediting everyone, Github can search commits based on users and have accurate portrayal of code contribution.
+By programmatically crediting everyone, Github can filter commits based on each author and have accurate portrayal of code contribution.

 It's written in bash for minimal dependency.